Miguel Mariano Gómez: Presidency

 Following years of political instability, Gómez was elected President of Cuba in the 1936 general elections, and was inaugurated on May 20, 1936.
-However, he served only until December 24, 1936, when he was impeached by Congress following his vetoing of the Nine Cent Law, a revenue on each 250-pound bag of sugar produced in the country, that was planned to finance the Civic-Rural schools promoted by Fulgencio Batista.
+However, he served only until December 24, 1936, when he was impeached by Congress following his vetoing of the Nine Cent Law, a revenue on each bag of sugar produced in the country, that was planned to finance the Civic-Rural schools promoted by Fulgencio Batista.

 Speaking in December, 1936, towards the end of Gómez's presidency, former president of Cuba, Carlos Hevia, claimed that Batista was trying to force a confrontation with Gómez, stating "A military oligarchy has ruled Cuba for two years.
 President Gómez has had no real power, but Col Batista now seems to want to attain openly the power he has had all the time behind the scenes.
 He wants to destroy Gómez by showing him up so that he will have to resign if he is not turned out."